nicholasferguson/YAD_t/Readme.md

 =====================================================================
 Done ====
 =====================================================================
-* Extractecd files from YAD Studio and QT to work Markov Algorithm files from YAD Studio.
+* Extracted files from YAD Studio and QT to work Markov Algorithm files from YAD Studio.
 * Converted these files from QT over to std and boost
 * This is a Visual Studio 2013 console application.
 * Also converted one function from QT, wc2rx.
-See wc2rx.cpp
-* Made wc2rx friendly to five rule sets from Rosettacode.org
+See wc2rx.cpp Made wc2rx friendly to five rule sets from Rosettacode.org

 =====================================================================
 Todo =====
 =====================================================================